rolling-scopes-school/tasks/angular/modules/interview/questions-ENG.md

 4. How can you handle errors during HTTP requests in Angular?
 5. What are some techniques to optimize HTTP requests and handle caching considerations for Angular applications?
 6. What is the purpose of **HttpInterceptor** in Angular, and how does it work?
-7. n which scenarios would you consider using an interceptor for error handling in an Angular application?
+7. In which scenarios would you consider using an interceptor for error handling in an Angular application?
+8. How do you handle authentication and authorization with HTTP interceptors?

 ## Tests (Testing):